Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your equipment to run, it won’t switch on.

 The most important point is making sure it’s switched to “cool” and not “heat.”
 Otherwise your AC might not switch on.
-Or you might receive hot air moving from vents since the furnace is running instead.
+You might also receive hot air moving from vents since the furnace is running instead.

 If you’re using a regular thermostat: